ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Aphids

-The aphid is tiny and pear-shaped with long antennae and two tubes projecting from their abdomen.
+The aphid is tiny and pear-shaped with long antennae and two tubes projecting from its abdomen.
 Usually found on most fruits and vegetables, flowers, ornamentals, and shade trees throughout North America, they feed on plant sap.
 This distorts the foliage, causing leaves to drop.
 The honeydew excreted from the aphid left on leaves encourages sooty mold growth and feeding spreads viral diseases.
 To control these bugs:

 • Introduce native predators and parasites such as aphid midges, lacewings, and lady beetles